MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/text-box.md

 SampleTextBox.Text = "Sample text retrieved";
 ```

 ### Make a text box read-only

 You can make a text box read-only by setting the [IsReadOnly](/uwp/api/windows.ui.xaml.controls.textbox.isreadonly) property to **true**.
 You typically toggle this property in your app code based on conditions in your app.
 If need text that is always read-only, consider using a TextBlock instead.

 You can make a TextBox read-only by setting the IsReadOnly property to true.
 For example, you might have a TextBox for a user to enter comments that is enabled only under certain conditions.
 You can make the TextBox read-only until the conditions are met.
 If you need only to display text, consider using a TextBlock or RichTextBlock instead.

 A read-only text box looks the same as a read/write text box, so it might be confusing to a user.
 A user can select and copy text.
-IsEnabled

 ### Enable multi-line input